MariaMathea/Masterthesis_ML_MS/README.md

 bash
 Copy code
 git clone https://github.com/MariaMathea/Masterthesis_ML_MS.git

 Install the required dependencies mentioned in the Requirements section.

-Explore the different folders based on your requirements:
+**Explore the different folders based on your requirements:**

 **MATLAB scripts:** Execute the MATLAB scripts using MATLAB software.\
-**Validation Pipeline:** Run the validation pipeline by executing the relevant script.\
+**Validation Pipeline:** Run the validation pipeline by executing the relevant cells in the script.\
-**Testing Pipeline:** Run the testing pipeline by executing the relevant script.\
+**Testing Pipeline:** Run the testing pipeline by executing the relevant cells in the script.\
-**Visualizations:** Execute the visualization scripts to generate visual representations.\
+**Visualizations:** Execute the relevant cells to generate visual representations.\
-**U-Net:** Utilize the U-Net implementation for [provide instructions or examples on how to use the U-Net model].\
+**U-Net:** Utilize the U-Net implementation for training a segmentation model and performing inference.\
-**nnU-Net Utils:** Use the utility functions and scripts provided to enhance your nnU-Net workflows.
+**nnU-Net Utils:** Use the utility functions and scripts provided to convert dataset to correct format before nnU-Net training/testing.

-Make sure to adjust any necessary configurations or parameters in the code files to suit your specific requirements.
+Make sure to adjust any necessary paths or parameters in the code files to suit your specific requirements.

 ## Contact